-- \ Table 10 illustrates the complete hierarchy.
+- Table 9 illustrates the complete hierarchy.
 Your menu parameters may be different depending on your configuration.
-For example if you do not have a DCV (CO2) sensor, then none of the DCV parameters appear. - † When values are displayed, pressing and holding the ▲ or ▼ button causes the display to automatically increment. - \\ N/A = Not Applicable. - †† ERV Operation: When in cooling mode AND the conditions are NOT OK for economizing - the ERV terminal will be energized.
-In the Heating mode, the ERV terminal will be energized when the OA is below the ERV OAT setpoint in the setpoint menu.
+For example if you do not have a DCV (CO2) sensor, then none of the DCV parameters appear - † When values are displayed, pressing and holding the or button causes the display to automatically increment. - N/A = Not Applicable. - †† ERV Operation: When in cooling mode AND the conditions are NOT OK for economizing the ERV terminal will be energized.
+In the Heating mode, the ERV terminal will be energized when the OA is below the ERV OAT set point in the set point menu. - After 10 minutes without a command or mode change, the controller will change to normal operation.

-- STATUS -> OCCUPIED The factory-standard Occupancy signal originates with a thermostat or other controller call for indoor fan operation at CTB terminal G. This signal passes through the Central Terminal Board's OCCUPIED jumper JMP1 to the ECONO connector and to the W7220's OCC input terminal.
-An external timeclock or relay is required to implement an Occupancy schedule on the economizer damper position. - STATUS -> MA TEMP, SETPOINTS -> MAT SET The W7220 menu parameters and labels include designations MA, MAT and Mixed Air for the economizer cooling control sensor.
-On these rooftop units, the economizer control sensor is located downstream of the evaporator/indoor coil in the supply fan section where this sensor is designated as Supply Air Temperature (SAT) sensor. - SETPOINTS -> DRYBLB SET This point is not displayed if a Return Air (differential) temperature sensor or an Outdoor Air enthalpy sensor is connected. - SYSTEM SETUP parameters must be configured as noted for 2-Speed unit operation:

-EQUIPMENT = CONV AUX2 I = W FAN SPEED = 2SPEED
+- STATUS -> OCCUPIED The factory-standard Occupancy signal originates with a thermostat or other controller call for indoor fan operation at CTB terminal G. This signal passes through the Central Terminal Board's OCCUPANCY jumper to the ECONO connector and to the W7220's OCC input terminal.
+An external timeclock or relay is required to implement an Occupancy schedule on the economizer damper position.
+STATUS -> MATEMP, SETPOINTS -> MAT SET The W7220 - STATUS -> MA TEMP, SETPOINTS -> MAT SET The W7220 menu parameters and labels include designations MA, MAT and Mixed Air for the economizer cooling control sensor.
+On these rooftop units, the economizer control sensor is located downstream of the evaporator/indoor coil in the supply fan section where this sensor is designated as Supply Air Temperature (SAT) sensor.
+SETPOINTS -> DRYBLB SET This point is not displayed if a - SETPOINTS -> DRYBLB SET This point is not displayed if a Return Air (differential) temperature sensor or an Outdoor Air enthalpy sensor is connected. - SYSTEM SETUP parameters must be configured as noted for 2-Speed unit operation: EQUIPMENT = CONV AUX2 I = W FAN SPEED = 2SPEED

-For damper minimum position settings and checkout menu readings, see Table 11.
-For dry bulb operation with a 1 speed indoor fan, with or without DCV, see Tables 12 and 13.
-For enthalpy operation with a 1 speed indoor fan, with or without DCV, see Tables 14 and 15.
+For damper minimum position settings and checkout menu readings, see Table 10.
+For dry bulb operation with or without DCV, see Tables 11 and 12.
+For enthalpy operation with or without DCV, see Tables 13 and 14.

-Table 11 - Damper Minimum Position Settings and Readings on Checkout Menu
+Table 10 - Damper Minimum Position Settings and Readings on Checkout Menu